brunodagostino/coding-exercises/README.md

 Given an array a of n integers and a number, d, perform d left rotations on the array.
 Return the updated array to be printed as a single line of space-separated integers.

+### Reverse Words in a String
+Given an input string s, reverse the order of the words.

+A word is defined as a sequence of non-space characters.
+The words in s will be separated by at least one space.

+Return a string of the words in reverse order concatenated by a single space.

+Note that s may contain leading or trailing spaces or multiple spaces between two words.
+The returned string should only have a single space separating the words.
+Do not include any extra spaces.

 ## Topic | Lists
 ### Insert a Node at a Position Given in a List